MichaelClerx/cellml-validation/cellml_1_0/README.md

     - *map_components*(*component_1*,*component_2*)
     - *map_variables*(*variable_1*,*variable_2*)

+Note that (contrary to what the spec says), most attributes listed above are _not_ in the CellML 1.0 namespace.
+The only attribute in the CellML 1.0 namespace is the `cellml:units` attribute, which appears _only_ inside `mathml:cn` elements.

+All CellML 1.0 elements can also contain:
-In addition, the document can contain any element from the `rdf` namespace, and all elements are allowed to have a `cmeta:id` attribute.
+ - any element from the `rdf` namespace
+ - a `cmeta:id` attribute.
-Finally, all CellML 1.0 elements are allowed to contain _any elements and attributes from any namespace_ other than `cellml`, `cmeta`, `rdf` and `mathml`.
+ - _Any elements and attributes from any namespace_ other than `cellml`, `cmeta`, `rdf` and `mathml`.

 ## Grouping & public/private interfaces